javaidiqbal11/AI-Solid-Waste-Detection/README.md

 ## Setup and Installation
 **Prerequisites**
 - Python 3.12 or higher
-- YOLOv8 or similar YOLO version compatible with your dataset and setup
+- YOLO11l version compatible with the dataset and setup
 - Roboflow API key for dataset management
 - Required Python libraries (listed in `requirements.txt`)